django-cms/djangocms-frontend/docs/source/plugins/components.rst

 also potentially an Image Plugin for the card image or list group components.

 .. image:: screenshots/card-example.png
+    :alt: A card with a header, body and footer

 The corresponding plugin tree is here:

 .. image:: screenshots/card-plugins.png
+    :alt: The plugin tree of a Card with Card Inner and other child plugins
     :width: 825

 Cards can be grouped by a **Card Layout component** offering the ability group